 Think of Google as a treasure map that leads you to new customers.
-Its advertising platform Google AdWords has quickly become an extremely important tool in the world of digital marketing.
+Its advertising platform Google Ads(formally known as Google AdWords)has quickly become an extremely important tool in the world of digital marketing.
 High organic search listings are still valuable and practicing Search Engine Optimisation (SEO) is an economic way to gain important traffic, but not enough on its own.
 It should instead be used to complement a strong PPC campaign.

-Is Google AdWords (also known as Google Ads) expensive?
+Is Google Ads (Google AdWords) expensive?
 Not as expensive as you would think.
 It all depends on your package.
-If your landing pages’ quality score is 7/10 and above and your Click Through Rate (CTR) is high then your cost-per-click and minimum bid costs will be lower.
+If your landing page's quality score is 7/10 and above and your Click Through Rate (CTR) is high then your cost-per-click and minimum bid costs will be lower.
 That sounds difficult but if it was easy everyone would be doing it.
 Google created a Red Ocean filled with a number of companies fighting for the top spot on its Search Engine Results Page (SERP).
 But with some useful tips, you can propel your business onto the front page.

-Remember, your competition can and probably are bidding for the same search terms.
-So, if you want your ad to appear on Google’s SERP you have to place a bid to inform Google AdWords how much you’re willing to pay every time a searcher clicks on your ad.
+Remember, your competition can and probably is bidding for the same search terms.
+So, if you want your ad to appear on Google's SERP you have to place a bid to inform Google Ads (Google AdWords) how much you're willing to pay every time a searcher clicks on your ad.
 The higher your Cost-Per-Click (CPC), the more likely your ad will appear on the SERP.
-Google AdWords gives you two options to bid for your ads:
+Google Ads (Google AdWords) gives you two options to bid for your ads:

 Put together a list of possible keywords and let Google do the rest.
 Google Autocomplete; the feature we all know and love has just stepped up a notch!
 You are provided with a list of common search phrases when typing a search query into Google.
 This in turn can be a great strategy for developing your keywords.

-Discover keywords with another free tool, which is Google AdWords keyword planner.
+Discover keywords with another free tool, which is Google Ads (Google AdWords) Keyword Planner.
 It will show you how often users search for your keywords and how much you will need to bid to have your ad displayed.
-It also enables you to enter your product category, website or competitors' website and then offers you keywords you may have overlooked.
+It also enables you to enter your product category, website, or competitors' website and then offers you keywords you may have overlooked.

 By now you should have a list of potential keywords.
 It is now time to decide which of these will enable you to reach your target audience.
 Below are a number of factors to consider when making the cut.